apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

 called a quorum, and in `replicated` mode, all servers in the quorum have copies of the same configuration file.

-In order to add new Zookeeper servers to the quorum, you must deploy them, and then perform a rolling restart of all the servers in the quorum.
-Note that Zookeeper can break when you're adding nodes to a cluster with active connections, so you'll want to checkup on the cluster afterward to verify that everything is still happy.
+In order to add new Zookeeper servers to the quorum, simply add units as you usually would in juju:

-The following commands will add two new nodes to a cluster:

     juju add-unit -n 2 zookeeper
-    juju run-action zookeeper/0 restart
-    juju run-action zookeeper/1 restart
-    juju run-action zookeeper/2 restart

-(Future versions of Zookeeper are more stable, and we are planning on automating the restart process in the future.)
+The Zookeeper nodes will then automatically perform a rolling restart, in order to update the Zookeeper quorum without losing any jobs in progress.
+Once the rolling restart has completed, all of your Zookeeper nodes should be in the following state:

+    ready (n zk nodes)

+(Where 'n' is the total number of Zookeeper nodes in your quorum.)

 ## Network Interfaces